 Don’t worry, setting up your campsite as a first-time camper doesn’t need to happen at the speed of a Nascar pit crew!
 You’ll find that as you continue to camp, you will pick up efficiencies that make the process less daunting.
 Browse some of our tips for making your first campsite setup a smooth operation:

-- Prioritize – Your tent is, almost, always the most practical item to set up first.
+- Prioritize – Pitching your tent is, almost, always the most practical item to set up first.
 Don’t get caught in a sudden shower with nowhere to go because you focused on the tablecloth and chairs first!

 - Be strategic with site layout – Where should the tent go?
 Where should the food area be?
 Will you still have room to park the car?
 Make sure to look for hazards in plain sight like dangling limbs above you, or ant mounds next to your tent door.

 - Laying down on your tent footprint is a great way to test the ground comfort of an area before fully erecting your tent

 - ALWAYS consider rain when camping – Is your tent site elevated?
 Do you see obvious ground runoffs that will fill with running water in the event of a storm?
 Keep in mind that grass and gravel will handle moisture better than compacted dirt.
 It’s a great idea to check the weather forecast before you go & pack extra tarps if necessary.

 Planning campfire meals can be a frustrating task for the beginner camper (as well as the seasoned pro!), but it is one of the best ways to save money and create memorable moments.
 Time spent cooking and eating together, as a family, around the campfire is never wasted!

 Remember that your meal options will be limited by the cookware that you bring, so be sure to research the best stoves if you plan to step into that camp chef role.